 - Perhaps the price of metal has sky-rocketed over the last three months and your policy has yet to renew and adjust for new the new pricing.

 It is for these reasons that guaranteed replacement cost was designed.
-A coverage to give you peace of mind that no matter what the economic climate, or unforeseen hurdles that may pop up during rebuild, your home will be erected back to its former glory.
+Coverage to give you peace of mind that no matter what the economic climate, or unforeseen hurdles that may pop up during rebuild, your home will be erected back to its former glory.

-Guaranteed Replacement Cost Can Come at an Added Cost
+Does Guaranteed Replacement Cost Come at an Added Cost?

 When shopping for homeowner’s coverage, guaranteed replacement cost sounds like the obvious choice.
 Of course, as with everything, additional promises come at an additional price.